Geometric framework to predict structure from function in neural networks: Certain synapses, the general treatment

+By Eq. (\ref{Eq: SubspaceDecompEmG}), the physical basis vector corresponding to the synapse from the first input neuron is thus

+and it has the same general form as Eqs.~(\ref{Eq: SubspaceDecompEm}) and (\ref{Eq: ThetaPhiDecomp}), where $\env_3$ plays the role of $\uh$.
+If $\psi$ and $\chi$ are both acute, then one can identify them with $\ta$ and $\phi$ in Fig.~\ref{fig:certaintygeometry}F, and the roles of $\ch$ and $\sh$ are played by $\env_2$ and $-\env_1$, respectively.
+In this case $\al=0$, $\cos\ga=0$, and the theoretical dependencies of $\ycr$ on $\ta$ and $\phi$ are given by Eq. (\ref{1S1C1U}).
+Fig.~\ref{fig:zeroerror}B illustrates these dependencies as the purple and dark green curves.
+If $\psi$ is acute, but $\chi$ is obtuse, then according to our conventions, $\ta=\psi$, $\phi=\pi-\chi$, $\ch=\env_2$, and $\sh=\env_1$.
+Now $\al=0$ and $\cos\ga=1$, and our general formula, Eq.~(\ref{yc-angles}), implies \be \ycr=W\sin\ta=W\sin\psi\ . \ee These dependencies are plotted as the pink and the light green curves in Fig.~~\ref{fig:zeroerror}B. We do not plot cases where $\psi$ is obtuse, because obtuse and acute $\psi$ result in equivalent $\ycr$ formulae.
+Whether $\psi$ is acute or obtuse nevertheless matters because it determines the sign of the $w_1$ synapse when it is certain.

-The first driven neuron, \(y_1\), receives only feedforward drive and responds to one stimulus condition.
-Its synapses thus have one constrained, one semi-constrained, and one unconstrained dimension.
-We confirmed that stronger responses were needed to make synapses fixed sign when the synaptic direction, $\eh$, was less aligned with the constrained dimension, $\ch$ (Fig.~~\ref{fig:zeroerror}B, purple).
-Furthermore, smaller $y$-critical values occurred when the synaptic direction anti-aligned with the semi-constrained dimension, $\sh\,'$ (Fig.~\ref{fig:zeroerror}B, dark green).
-All simulation results (Fig.~\ref{fig:zeroerror}B, dots) were consistent with the theoretical certainty condition (Fig.~\ref{fig:zeroerror}B, curves).
+The black dots in Fig.~\ref{fig:zeroerror}B show the largest response magnitude, $y$, for which we numerically found solutions with both positive and negative $w_1$ (see Appendix F for numerical methods), thereby providing a numerical estimate of $\ycr$.
+The theoretical curves and numerical points precisely aligned in all cases.
+The differences between the light and dark theoretical curves illustrates the effect of nonlinearity.
+When $\chi$ is obtuse, the semi-constrained dimension effectively behaves as unconstrained, and the mixing angle between the semi-constrained and unconstrained dimension is irrelevant to $y$-critical.
+When $\chi$ is acute, the semi-constrained dimension effectively behaves as constrained, as if its coordinate were set to zero.
+Moreover, these results confirmed that stronger responses were needed to make synapses fixed sign when the synaptic direction was less aligned with the constrained dimension (Fig.~~\ref{fig:zeroerror}B, purple and pink).
+Furthermore, smaller $y$-critical values occurred when the synaptic direction anti-aligned with the semi-constrained dimension (Fig.~\ref{fig:zeroerror}B, purple vs. pink, dark green vs. light green).

+We next wanted to check the validity of our results for the recurrently connected neurons in Fig.~\ref{fig:zeroerror}A. We therefore needed to tailor the steady-state activity levels of the recurrent network to result in orthogonal presynaptic input patterns for each driven neuron.
+In mathematical terms, $Z^{(i)}$ must be an orthogonal matrix for $i=1,2,3$.
+We achieved this by considering a two-parameter family of driven neuronal responses in which the activity patterns of $y_2$ and $y_3$ were matched to those of $x_1$ and $x_3$, respectively.
+This construction means that all three driven neurons receive the same input patterns.
+To ensure positivity of driven neuronal responses, we set $\chi$ as an acute angle and $\psi$ as the negative of an acute angle.